 Nighthawk RAX50: The RAX120’s alternative

-The Nighthawk AX6 6-stream AX5400 WiFi Router (model RAX50) is the latest standalone Wi-Fi 6 router from Netgear, aiming at users who want the similar performance of the RAX120 but can’t afford it.
+The Nighthawk AX6 6-stream AX5400 WiFi Router (model RAX50) is the latest standalone Wi-Fi 6 router from Netgear, aiming at users who want similar performance to the RAX120 but can’t afford it.
 That’s, of course, with the assumption that it’s more affordable, which it will likely be when it ships in March this year.

 The RAX50’s specs are behind the RAX120, but only in places that don’t matter much.
 The two share the same Wi-Fi 6 tier on the 5GHz band.
 In fact, the RAX50 is even slightly better since it supports full 160MHz channel width (and not 80+80 of the RAX120).